Botswana Coronavirus updates: May 21st: Botswana President Eric Masisi Ends the Country’s 48 –days Lock down- Corona News

 Botswana has ended its lockdown today at midnight Wednesday after 48 days.
-The end of the country lockdown comes after gradual relaxation of restrictions that had been imposed earlier on aimed at slowing the spread of the coronavirus in the diamond-rich southern African country.
+The end of the country lockdown comes after the gradual relaxation of restrictions that had been imposed earlier aimed at slowing the spread of the coronavirus in the diamond-rich southern African country.

-As the lockdown is lifted all businesses and schools are now cleared to reopen under government guidelines, including individual temperature checks, use of face masks and regular sanitizing.
+As the lockdown is lifted all businesses and schools are now cleared to reopen under government guidelines, including individual temperature checks, use of face masks, and regular sanitizing.